Israel–United States relations: 2020s

 In the March 2025 Pew survey, a majority of Americans expressed low confidence in Israeli Prime Minister Benjamin Netanyahu "to do the right thing regarding world affairs", at 52% versus 32%, and Republicans over 50 years were the only political grouping with a positive view (at 70% versus 24%), with little or no confidence expressed by Republicans under 50 (45% versus 32%) and Democrats of all ages (70% versus 15%).
 Whereas Jewish Americans had the most positive view of Israel, 53% versus 45% expressed low confidence in Netanyahu.
 White evangelical Christians were the only religious grouping with a positive view (58% versus 28%).

 A Quinnipiac University poll in August 2025 found that 60 percent of respondents oppose more military support for Israel, the highest number since the October 7 attacks.

+A February 2026 Gallup poll found that 41% of Americans say they sympathize more with the Palestinians in the Middle East situation, while 36% sympathize more with the Israelis.
+A similar poll conduct the year before (February 2025), showed that 46% sympathized more with the Israelis and 33% with the Palestinians.
+Gallup stated: "For the first time in Gallup’s annual measurement since 2001, Americans’ sympathies no longer lie more with the Israelis than the Palestinians."
+Additional findings include: 46% of Americans viewing Israel favorably and 37% viewing the Palestinian Territories favorably (a new high for the latter), and 57% of Americans favor an independent Palestinian state.

+In March 2026, a Manhattan Institute survey about Democratic voters in the United States found that attitudes vary across age groups, political activists, and general voters.
+According to the survey, while most Democrats continue to support the U.S.–Israel relationship overall, many of them expressed mixed opinions on Israeli government policies.

+According to a 2026 Gallup poll, 46% of Americans have favorable opinions of Israel, while 48% have an unfavorable opinion.